mikejacobson/jquery-bootstrap-scrolling-tabs/README.md

 3. Include `dist/jquery.scrolling-tabs.min.js` (or `dist/jquery.scrolling-tabs.js`) on your page (make sure that jQuery is included before it, of course)

+Breaking Change for v1.0.0
+--
+* The plugin files, `jquery.scrolling-tabs.js` and `jquery.scrolling-tabs.css`, have been moved from the project root into `<root>/dist/`.

+Possible Breaking Change for v1.0.0
+--
+* The jQuery dependency has been bumped from `<3.0.0` to `<4.0.0`.

 Overview
 --------